-Claims from employees, clients and stockholders may be made against any company and against the directors and officers of a company.
+Claims from employees, clients, and stockholders may be made against any company and against the directors and officers of a company.
 Since a director or officer can sometimes be held responsible for acts of the company, most directors and officers will want to be covered rather than risk their personal assets.

-Q3.
-What does directors and officer’s liability insurance cover?
+Q2.
+What does D&O liability insurance cover?

-Q4.Where are the main exposures for directors and officers?
+Q3.Where are the main exposures for directors and officers?

 a.
 Employees – actions alleging discrimination, harassment, breach of employment contract, defamation, misleading misrepresentation, wrongful discipline, etc.